baguettebaguette/brasterd/README.md

 ## Introduction

-Brasterd is a software rasterizer currently I am currently working on.
+Brasterd is a software rasterizer I am currently working on.

 It's not done yet, but if you want to build it anyways, go ahead!
 You will need [glad](https://glad.dav1d.de/), [glfw](https://www.glfw.org/), [stb_image](https://github.com/nothings/stb) & [glm](https://github.com/g-truc/glm).
 And to build example 07, you will also need [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader).